aggy07/DistributedSystemsChatServer/README.md

 The ServerHostname/IP of the Instance is 10.62.0.40

-The port Number is 9137
+The port Number is given as an argument in start.sh file

 The screenshot of the Test Execution from provided is attached